-Triangle Capital Corporation is a specialty finance company organized to provide customized financing solutions to lower middle market companies located throughout the United States, with an emphasis on the Southeast.
-Our goal is to be the premier provider of capital to these companies.
+We are a specialty finance company that provides customized financing solutions to lower middle market companies located throughout the United States, with an emphasis on the Southeast.
 We define lower middle market companies as those having revenues between \$10.0 and \$100.0 million.
 Our investment objective is to seek attractive returns by generating current income from our debt investments and capital appreciation from our equity related investments.
 Our investment philosophy is to partner with business owners, management teams and financial sponsors to provide flexible financing solutions to fund growth, changes of control, or other corporate events.
-We intend to invest primarily in senior subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.
+We invest primarily in senior subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.

-We focus on investments in companies with a history of generating revenues and positive cash flows, an established market position, and a proven management team with a strong operating discipline.
-Our target portfolio company has annual revenues between \$20.0 and \$75.0 million and annual earnings before interest, taxes, depreciation and amortization, or EBITDA, between \$2.0 and \$10.0 million.
+We focus on investments in companies with a history of generating revenues and positive cash flows, an established market position and a proven management team with a strong operating discipline.
+Our target portfolio company has annual revenues between \$20.0 and \$75.0 million and earnings before interest, taxes, depreciation and amortization ("EBITDA") between \$2.0 and \$10.0 million.
 We believe that these companies have less access to capital and that the market for such capital is underserved relative to larger companies.
 Companies of this size are generally privately held and are less well known to traditional capital sources such as commercial and investment banks.

 Historically, our investments generally have ranged from \$2.0 to \$4.0 million due to certain investment limitations imposed by the SBA.
 In certain situations, we have partnered with other funds to provide larger financing commitments.
-With the additional capital from this offering, we intend to increase our financing commitments to between \$5.0 and \$15.0 million per portfolio company.
-We intend to continue to operate the Existing Fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
-As of September 30, 2006, we had investments in 17 portfolio companies with an aggregate cost of \$46.7 million.
+With the additional capital from our recently completed Offering, we intend to increase our financing commitments to between \$5.0 and \$15.0 million per portfolio company.
+We are continuing to operate the Existing Fund as an SBIC and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
+As of December 31, 2006, we had investments in 19 portfolio companies, with an aggregate cost of \$52.7 million.